Shivaganeshodem/Shivaganeshodem/README.md

 ## 💬 Ask me about

-Feel free to reach out if you have questions about [Problem solving and DSA].
+Feel free to reach out if you have questions about Problem solving and DSA.

 ---